campanam/Avipoxvirus/README.md

 Additionally, the pipeline requires access to a local copy of the NCBI non-redundant nucleotide database ('nt') as well as a custom *Avipoxvirus* genomic blast database.
 See Eibner-Gehbardt et al. for details on compiling the *Avipoxvirus* genome database.

 ## Installation
 The pipeline requires [Nextflow](https://www.nextflow.io/).
-The pipeline can automatically install the dependencies using [Conda](https://conda.io).
-After installing Nextflow and Conda, install the pipeline with the command:
+The pipeline can automatically install the dependencies using [Conda](https://conda.io) or [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
+After installing Nextflow and Conda/Mamba, install the pipeline with the command:
 `nextflow pull campanam/Avipoxvirus -r main`

 ## Dependencies